motiwalam/STLC-idris/README.md

 Technically, the Idris code only implements an evaluator and normalizer.
 Since writing programs directly as syntax trees is cumbersome and error prone, this repository also contains scripts `stlc.py` and `run.sh` which allow for writing STLC programs using S-expression syntax (described below).
 If `program.rkt` contains STLC code in this syntax, the command `./run.sh program.rkt` will translate that code into Idris code, run the Idris compiler, and output the result.

+## A note on the host language
+As mentioned above, this implementation is done in Idris.
+In Idris, types are "first-class" which enables an interplay between types and values that this implementation relies on to narrow the space of representable programs to exactly those which are well-typed.

+More information about Idris can be found [here](https://www.idris-lang.org/).

 ## The front end language
 Writing STLC programs directly with Idris constructors is cumbersome for a variety of reasons.
-To that end, the script `stlc.py` is provided to translate programs written in a simpler syntax into Idris code; the script `run.sh` then passes this translated code into the Idris compiler and prints the result.
+To that end, the script `stlc.py` is provided to translate programs written using S-expression syntax into Idris code; the script `run.sh` then passes this translated code into the Idris compiler and prints the result.

+The S-expression syntax itself has certain syntax sugar to support "multi-argument" functions.
+Thus, there are 3 syntaxes involved:
+ 1. that of the host language Idris; programs are written directly as syntax trees composed of Idris data constructors.
+ 2. that of the "front-end" language; programs are written using S-expression syntax.
+ 3. that of the "front-end" language, plus some additional syntax sugar

+In what follows, we describe the syntax of 2. and 3.
 ### Syntax
 This simpler language has `type`s, `expr`s, and two special forms `claim` and `define`.
 The syntax for types is:
 ```